-There are many types of cancer including carcinoma, melanoma, sarcoma, lymphoma, and leukemia.
-There are over 200 kinds of diseases that are classified as cancer and the list grows as we become more dependent on technology instead of nature.
+There are many types of cancers including carcinoma, melanoma, sarcoma, lymphoma, and leukemia.
+There are over 200 kinds of diseases that are classified as cancer and the list grows as we move away from nature and turn to tainted and processed foods.
+The use of pesticides, herbicides, and other poisons to increase production of food supply might have reduced hunger, but at what price?.
+Diet, lifestyle, and environment have a lot to do with the rise in cancer rates.

-The best defense against cancer is good diet, a clean environment, and healthy lifestyle.
-Avoid smoke, synthetic hormones, x-rays, alcohol, artificial sweeteners, and large amounts of caffeine.
+The best defense against cancer is a healthy diet, a clean environment, and healthy lifestyle.
+Avoid smoke, synthetic hormones, x-rays, excessive alcohol, artificial sweeteners, and large amounts of caffeine.
+Other things to avoid include metal-canned foods (glass jars are fine), microwaved foods, plastics, some genetically modified foods (GMO's), hydrogenated vegetable oils, rancid oils, processed foods, pesticides, herbicides, and heavy metals.

 Cancer patients can benefit greatly from fresh juice and vegetables, a low-fat diet, green drinks, royal jelly, ginseng, and various herbal teas.
 Herbs that build up liver function and the immune system are excellent additions to the diet.
 Many herbalists recommend cartilage supplements such as bovine tracheal cartilage which is sold at most health food stores.
 Many cancer patients find that early morning sunshine and exercise help increase vitality.

 Breast cancer survivors should reduce dietary fat.
 Diet should include sea vegetables and potassium rich foods.
 Ginseng, royal jelly, and evening primrose supplements can also help.
 Fresh rosemary should be consumed daily in food or as a tea.
-PCO's from white pine or grape seed is also recommended.
+White pine bark and grape seed extract is also recommended.

-Prostate cancer survivors can benefit from beta carotene and soy.
+Prostate cancer survivors can benefit from beta carotene.
 Fiber is important and fresh vegetables should be eaten at every meal.
-Broccoli, cauliflower, carrots, sweet potatoes, ginseng, licorice root, saw palmetto, zinc, garlic, vitamin C, vitamin D, and grape seed or white pine extract can help.
+Broccoli, cauliflower, carrots, sweet potatoes, ginseng, licorice root, saw palmetto, zinc, garlic, vitamin C, and vitamin D can help.

 Colon and rectal cancers call for vitamin C with bioflavonoids, green drinks, wheat bran, soy foods, legumes, dried fruits, green salads, and folic acid.
-Garlic, turmeric extract, evening primrose oil, flax seed oil, ginseng, reishi mushroom extract, ginkgo biloba, astragalus, and shitake mushroom are also recommended.
+Garlic, turmeric, evening primrose oil, flax seed oil, ginseng, reishi mushroom extract, ginkgo biloba, astragalus, and shitake mushroom are also recommended.

 Ovarian cancer survivors should never use artificial sweeteners or talcum powders.
 Shark cartilage, royal jelly, licorice, beta carotene, vitamin C, vitamin E, and ginseng are recommended.